Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Derivation of ergodic (``circus tent'') probability distribution at long times

 where ``CT'' stands for circus tent.
 Although this integral cannot be done analytically, it can be put in a form which is convenient to evaluate numerically.
 Denoting $m=\sin y_{0}=\sqrt{p^2+\sin^2y}$, one finds that \begin{widetext}

 \end{widetext} where we have also converted back from angular momentum $p$ to number difference $\tilde{\rho}$ using Eq.\ (\ref{eq:pendulumvariables}).
 This equation is given in the main text as Eq.\ (\ref{eq:circustenta}) and is plotted in Figure \ref{fig:probability_intensity} where it is compared against the long-time spatially and temporally averaged numerical data for the various nonlinear models considered in this paper.
 As can be seen in Figure \ref{fig:probability_intensity}, $\mathcal{P}_{\mathrm{CT}}$ is characterized by a diverging (yet normalizable) peak at the center and then relatively flat wings until it drops sharply to zero at the edges.
 In Ref.~\onlinecite{ergo_paper} it is shown that $\mathcal{P}_{\mathrm{CT}}(\tilde{\rho})$ diverges logarithmically at the origin $\tilde{\rho}=0$ and also tends suddenly to zero with logarithmic singularities at $\tilde{\rho}=\pm B$.
 Both these non-thermal features can be attributed to the presence of caustics.
+We have also numerically calculated the long-time probability distribution for the relative phase variable, and it is plotted in Fig.\ \ref{fig:long_time_phase}.
+Like Fig.\ \ref{fig:probability_intensity}, it has a nonthermal circus tent-like shape with a peak at the center, relatively flat wings and then sharply drops to zero at the edges.